World Boxing Organization: History

 On August 23, 1997, WBC minimumweight champion Ricardo López won the WBO minimumweight title by knocking out Puerto Rican fighter Alex Sánchez.
 After the bout, López told a Mexican newspaper that he wanted to give his newly won championship belt to his father, who is a boxing fan.
 WBO president Francisco Valcarcel said he viewed that comment as a public resignation and declared the title vacant without holding a hearing or notifying López.
 The WBO sanctioned a bout between Eric Jamili (10–5–1) and Mickey Cantwell (13–4–1) to fill the vacancy despite protests by López.

 In Europe, the WBO was more accepted during its early years than in the U.S., and WBO champions always fared well in unification bouts with WBA, WBC, and IBF champions.
 For example, WBO light heavyweight champion Michalczewski unified his title with the WBA and IBF titles by defeating Virgil Hill.
 WBO featherweight champion Naseem Hamed also defeated the reigning WBA, WBC and IBF champions in the same weight class.
 By 2000, the WBA was giving the same recognition to WBO champions as it did to WBC and IBF champions.

 In 2004 the WBC began naming WBO champions on its ranking listings.
 The IBF did not recognize the WBO in May 2006, but was doing so by February 2007.
 WBO regulations explicitly recognize the other three sanctioning bodies.
 For many years, as with the IBF, boxers based in Japan were not permitted to fight for WBO titles.
 In 2012, the Japan Boxing Commission (JBC) recognized the governing body.
 In August 2016, the WBO Asia Pacific Championship was recognized by the JBC and the Japan Professional Boxing Association (JPBA).

 WBO men's championship belts are brown, whereas women's championship belts are pink.

-In response to the 2022 Russian invasion of Ukraine, the WBO blocked championship fights involving Russian and Belarusian boxers.
+In response to the Russian invasion of Ukraine, the WBO blocked championship fights involving Russian and Belarusian boxers.

 Super titles

 Since the early 2000s, the WBO has awarded the honorary title of "Super Champion" to certain boxers, in any given weight class, who fulfil a set of distinguished criteria.
-Boxers who have been named WBO Super Champion include: Anthony Joshua, Wladimir Klitschko, Oleksandr Usyk, Joe Calzaghe, Oscar De La Hoya, Bernard Hopkins, Jermain Taylor, Kelly Pavlik, Saúl Álvarez, Juan Manuel Márquez, Juan Díaz, Manny Pacquiao, Timothy Bradley, Marco Antonio Barrera, Fernando Montiel, Jorge Arce, Omar Narváez, Donnie Nietes, Kosei Tanaka, Iván Calderón, Marco Huck, Sergey Kovalev, Vasyl Lomachenko, and Terence Crawford.
+Boxers who have been named WBO Super Champion include: Anthony Joshua, Wladimir Klitschko, Oleksandr Usyk (Cruiserweight & Heavyweight), Joe Calzaghe, Oscar De La Hoya, Bernard Hopkins, Jermain Taylor, Kelly Pavlik, Saúl Álvarez, Juan Manuel Márquez, Juan Díaz, Naoya Inoue, Manny Pacquiao, Timothy Bradley, Marco Antonio Barrera, Acelino Freitas, Jorge Arce, Omar Narváez, Donnie Nietes, Kosei Tanaka, Iván Calderón, Marco Huck, Sergey Kovalev, Vasyl Lomachenko, and Terence Crawford.
 There are currently only two female boxers who earned the distinction of "Super Champion": Amanda Serrano and Claressa Shields.

 This title is not an actual world championship in the same vein as the WBA's Super titles; it is more akin to a lifetime achievement award.
 A boxer awarded the status of WBO Super Champion cannot win the title from or lose it to another boxer; recognition as Super Champion can be maintained even if a boxer moves to another weight class.